csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

 <br><br>

 ## Wilson amplitude(WAMP)
-WAMP is the number of times the difference between the amplitudes of the sEMG signal of two adjacent segments exceeds a predetermined threshold to reduce the effects of noise.<br>
+WAMP is the number of times the difference between the amplitudes of the sEMG signal in two adjacent segments exceeds a predetermined threshold to reduce the effects of noise.
 WAMP is related to the level of motor unit action potential (MUAP) and muscle contraction.
 A suitable value for the threshold parameter is usually chosen between 10 and 100 mV, which depends on the gain setting of the instrument.<br>
 <center>

 $WAMP \ = \ \sum^{N-1}_{i=1}f(\left | x_{i} \ - \ x_{i+1}  \right |)$<br>

 $f(x) \ = \ \left\{\begin{matrix}
-1 \ \ \ if(x \geq y)
+1 \ \ \ \text{if}(x \geq y)
 \\
-0 \ \ \ otherwise
+0 \ \ \ \text{otherwise}
 \end{matrix}\right.$
 </center>

 <br><br><br><br>

 # Result
-Each contraction of the arm muscles during one of the seven movements was recorded by 8 EMG sensors.
+Each contraction of the arm muscles during one of the seven movements was recorded by eight EMG sensors.
 The result of each methods:
 <center>
 <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/07a4a9f4-a672-4e7c-876c-b6009f5621cd" width=500 height=500>
 </center><br>